GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 Guidelines][3] for information on how you can use Google brands.

 ## Additional fields {: #additional-fields }

+You can include any of these optional links related to your item.

 ### Displaying your verified publisher status